FlightControl-User/x16-flash/README.md

 Other ROM slots that could not be detected are highlighed with a BLACH led.
 These ROMs won't be considered for flashing.

-Note that ROMs that can be flashed, but which don't have the dip-switch set correctly, won't be detected and will be skipped!
+Note that ROMs that can be flashed, but which don't have the jumper pins closed, won't be detected and will be skipped!

 The user us requested to press a key to start the flashing procedure.